 Additionally, harvesting your firewood during the winter months when bugs are least active lessens the risk of infested firewood.
 Also, cut the wood into smaller logs before storing as the wood will cure quicker.

 Overall, there are precautions to take when planning your firewood storage methods.
 If you’ve discovered an infestation or wood-boring insects eating at your home, you’ll likely want to call a professional like Aptive Environmental to get rid of the bugs.
-After we visit your home, the insects we treat will stay away – if they come back, we will too (for free).
+After we visit your home, the insects we treat will stay away – if they come back, we will too (at no additional cost).